List of Billboard Adult Contemporary number ones of 1999

 Adult Contemporary is a chart published by Billboard ranking the top-performing songs in the United States in the adult contemporary music (AC) market.
-In 1999, six different songs topped the chart in 52 issues of the magazine, based on weekly airplay data from radio stations compiled by Nielsen Broadcast Data Systems.
+In 1999, six different songs topped the chart in fifty-two issues of the magazine, based on weekly airplay data from radio stations compiled by Nielsen Broadcast Data Systems.

 In the first fifty weeks of the year, only four songs held the number one position on the AC chart.
-In the first issue of Billboard of 1999, "I'm Your Angel", a collaboration between singers R. Kelly and Celine Dion, was in its fourth week at number one.
+In the first issue of Billboard of 1999, "I'm Your Angel", a collaboration between R. Kelly and Celine Dion, was in its fourth week at number one.
 It held the top spot for the first nine weeks of the year to finish with a total of twelve consecutive weeks atop the chart.
 It was the only AC number one of the year to also top Billboard's all-genre listing, the Hot 100.
-In the issue dated March 6, the track was displaced from the top of the AC chart by "Angel" by Canadian singer Sarah McLachlan, which also spent twelve consecutive weeks at number one.
-McLachlan's song was replaced at number one in the issue dated May 29 by "You'll Be in My Heart" by British singer Phil Collins.
-Taken from the soundtrack of the Disney film Tarzan, for which Collins wrote several songs, the track spent 19 non-consecutive weeks at number one, tying the record for the highest number of weeks atop the AC chart by a song, set three years earlier by Celine Dion's "Because You Loved Me".
+In the issue dated March 6, the track was displaced from the top of the AC chart by "Angel" by the Canadian singer Sarah McLachlan, which also spent twelve consecutive weeks at number one.
+McLachlan's song was replaced at number one in the issue dated May 29 by "You'll Be in My Heart" by the British singer Phil Collins.
+Taken from the soundtrack of the Disney film Tarzan, for which Collins wrote several songs, the track spent nineteen non-consecutive weeks at number one, tying the record for the highest number of weeks atop the AC chart by a song, set three years earlier by Celine Dion's "Because You Loved Me".
 Collins also won both the Golden Globe Award for Best Original Song and the Academy Award for Best Song for "You'll Be in My Heart".
-The 19 weeks which the song spent atop the AC chart consisted of four separate runs, all of which were ended by "I Want It That Way" by Backstreet Boys, which ultimately spent a total of 10 weeks at number one.
+The nineteen weeks which the song spent atop the AC chart consisted of four separate runs, all of which were ended by "I Want It That Way" by the Backstreet Boys, which ultimately spent a total of ten weeks at number one.